BlockchainCommons/developer-web-site/_pages/envelope-usecases-assets.md

     linkStyle 2 stroke:green,stroke-width:2.0px
     linkStyle 3 stroke:#55f,stroke-width:2.0px
 ```
-Of course, if Sam loses the symmetric key used to encrypt his  Gordian Envelope without any metadata backup, he's going to have a very bad day ...
+Of course, if Sam loses the symmetric key used to encrypt his envelope without any metadata backup, he's going to have a very bad day ...

 ## Part Two: Raising Resilience of Restricted Results